bartificer/programming-by-stealth/docs/tidbit6.md

  ### Automatically Clean the Output Dir

- This is a good opportunity to draw your attention to a very useful output option `clean: true` — this tell Webpack to remove everything from the output dir that's not part of the most recent build.
+ This is a good opportunity to draw your attention to a very useful output option `clean: true` — this tells Webpack to remove everything from the output dir that's not part of the most recent build.
 This prevents leftovers from past experiments getting accidentally left behind.

 ## Find & Install Each Dependency